-This box provides a pop-up menu used to select the type of digital source for assignment (such as a mono master direct output or an AES interface).
+Clear Selection button: This button will clear all Speaker/Source selections made for that Monitor for assignment (such as a mono master direct output or an AES interface).
 Once an item has been selected, all the sources of that type will be displayed in the Sources list below.